MoveOnLibra/libra-wallet-demo-javascript/README.md

 # How to Build a Libra Wallet with 190 Lines of Code

 [Libra](https://libra.org) is a global digital currency launched by Facebook.
 This article shows how to write a simple Libra web wallet with 190 lines of html+javascript code.
-The following image is a screenshot of the wallet's main page：
+The following image is the screenshot of the wallet's main page：
 ![libra wallet screenshot](docs/screenshot.png "libra wallet screenshot")

 The web interface of the wallet is built using the classic bootstrap+jquery technology, and the wallet-related logic is implemented by calling [MoveonLibra](https://www.moveonLibra.com)'s OpenAPI.
 The online access url of the wallet is [https://www.moveonlibra.com/wallet.html](https://www.moveonlibra.com/wallet.html)